There are three elements of a school health program that are necessary in order to ensure success and sustainability:

 A local school wellness policy (wellness policy) is a written document that guides a local educational agency or school district's efforts to create supportive school nutrition and physical activity environments.
 Wellness policies can be integrated into the Whole School, Whole Community, Whole Child (WSCC) model for school health, and can help put into action several provisions of the Every Student Succeeds Act, including Title I and Title IV.
 Local Wellness Policies can address policies and practices for before-, during-, and after-school.

-Resources for School Health Councils:
+Resources for Building a Sustainable School Health Program: